lechmazur/pact/README.md

 ![Opponent bid offset](images/opponent_bid_mean_by_round.png)

 Shows how far the opponent quotes away from their private value when facing each model.
-Only 1v1 PACT games are included.

 ---